 When patients visit the Pediatric Dentist near 75034, many parents come with a query about lip or tongue ties.
 Let’s explore more about the lip and tongue tie condition and if laser frenectomy is the right option for your child.

-Dr. Shir has advanced training in laser use.
-She perfected her treatment of infants by learning from doctors that specialize in infant frenectomy release.
+Dr. Sage Yoo and Dr. Justin Chan have advanced training in laser use.
+They perfected their treatment of infants by learning from doctors that specialize in infant frenectomy release.

 What do I need to know about Frenulectomy?